Kashifn1654/github-tutorial/README.md

 * ```touch README.md```: Make a README file in the folder
 * ```git status```: Type git status to check the changes made in the file.
 * ```git add```: Type git add README.md to add the file to the stage
-* git commit -m: Type git commit -m “” and add a message about the changes made.
+* `git commit -m`: Type git commit -m “” and add a message about the changes made.

 ---